OrthodoxFriar/King_James_Bible/README.md

 # Authorized Version of the King James Bible 1611
 ## The Goal
 I want to take the text of the Authorized Version (KJV) and turn it into an XML document so that it can be parsed with XML tools.
 I'm starting with XHTML+RDFa so that it will render in a browser for live preview and because it will be trivial to turn it into an html document, just edit the !DOCTYPE definition at the top.
-It should be compatible with HTML 4 or HTML 5.
+It should be compatible with HTML 5.

 ## Downloaded the text version from **The Internet Archive**.
 This version is placed in the public domain and the formatting should lend itself to search and replace functions rather than hand editing the entire Bible.